Optimal control of nonlinear systems with unsymmetrical input constraints and its applications to the UAV circumnavigation problem: Introduction

-\emph{Statement of contributions:} The main contributions of this paper are summarized as follows: \begin{itemize} \item A design scheme is proposed to address the optimal control of nonlinear systems with unsymmetrical input constraints.
-In the existing works (such as the works in \cite{modares2013adaptive} and \cite{abu2005nearly}), the input is usually constrained in a symmetrical and fixed set.
-To the best of our knowledge, no reported work has addressed the optimal control problem where the constraint set of the input $u$ is unsymmetrical and changing over time.
-In this paper, we tackle the optimal control problem where the input is constrained in a set whose upper and lower bounds are a function of system variables.
-The stability and convergence of the proposed algorithm are also proved theoretically.
+\emph{Statement of contributions:} Aimed at solving the optimal control problem for nonlinear systems with state-dependent and unsymmetrical input constraints, this paper investigates the partially-unknown system whose dynamics is in NF form and an online PI algorithm is presented in this paper.
+The main contributions of this paper are summarized as follows:

-\item The optimal control problem for a NF system is addressed in this paper.
-In the current study of adaptive optimal control, the internal dynamics is usually required to hold zero when the state of the system is in the origin.
-In this paper, we relax this constraints by utilizing an initial admissible control policy and the optimal control policy for a NF system can be obtained through the proposed procedure.
+\begin{itemize} \item[1)] An online PI algorithm is proposed to address the optimal control of nonlinear systems with state-dependent and unsymmetrical input constraints.
+The stability and convergence of the proposed algorithm are also proved.
+Compared with the existing studies, our method has the following novelties: \begin{itemize} \item Compared with the existing studies such as \cite{modares2014optimal,lyshevski1998optimal,modares2013policy,9358462,kong2019asymmetric,yang2020optimal}, this paper addresses the optimal control problem with the constraint set of the input $u$ being state-dependent rather than being constant. \item Compared with \cite{8472160,yang2020optimal,9013018}, the closed-loop system with the proposed algorithm is theoretically guaranteed to be asymptotically stable rather than being UUB.
+Moreover, the method proposed in this paper does not exist the difficulty of designing switching functions in comparison with \cite{kong2019asymmetric}. \end{itemize}

-\item An optimal circumnavigation control law with input saturation is proposed, and a numerical simulation, in which we compare our method with the method proposed in \cite{dong2019flight}, is presented to validate the effectiveness of our method.
-The optimal circumnavigation problem is firstly formulated in which the sensor information utilization is considered based on the Fisher information.
-Then an optimal circumnavigation control law is designed by exploiting the method proposed in this paper.
-To the best of our knowledge, it is the first time that the UAV optimal circumnavigation problem with respect to an infinite-horizon performance index is addressed.
+\item[2)] The optimal control problem for a NF system is addressed.
+In the current study of the adaptive optimal control, the internal dynamics is usually required to hold zero when the state of the system is in the origin.
+To expand the application range of the ADP theory to systems that do not meet this condition, this paper designs a special control law which consists of the initial stabilizing control law and the neural-network-based control law. \item[3)] By exploiting the method proposed in this paper, an optimal circumnavigation control law with input saturation is proposed.
+To the best of our knowledge, it is the first time that the UAV optimal circumnavigation problem w.r.t. an infinite-horizon performance index is addressed. \end{itemize}